Wagtail: Extending the Draftail Editor Part 2 - Block Styles

 2. Use a Rich Text StructBlock

-The method I use on this site (and elsewhere) is to create a StructBlock comprised of an alignment choice and the rich text block itself.
+The method I used to use on this site (and elsewhere) is to create a StructBlock comprised of an alignment choice and the rich text block itself.
 This StructBlock then gets incorporated into every other StructBlock on the site that uses rich text.

 This has the advantage of applying alignment to the block as a whole while leaving you free to use other block styles.
-The lesser disadvantage is that the selected alignment isn't reflected in the editor, but the big change is that this will disable the Wagtail 5+ behaviour of being able to split rich text blocks and insert blocks of other types.
+The lesser disadvantage is that the selected alignment isn't reflected in the editor, but the big disadvantage is that this will disable the Wagtail 5+ behaviour of being able to split rich text blocks and insert blocks of other types.

 Choices